-On October 2013, a second intense outbreak in Oceania occurred in French Polynesia (2013/2014), and soon after spread over to New Caledonia (2014), Cook Islands, (2014) and Ester Island, 2014 [5, 6].
-In these outbreaks, approximately 80 % of ZIKV infections was asymptomatic [4, 7].
+On October 2013, a second intense outbreak in Oceania occurred in French Polynesia (2013/2014), and soon after spread over to New Caledonia (2014), Cook Islands, (2014) and Easter Island, 2014 [5, 6].
+In these outbreaks, approximately 80% of ZIKV infections were asymptomatic [4, 7].
 Commonly, Zika is considered to be a mild disease lasting one week with symptoms including fever, rash, conjunctivitis, arthralgia, myalgia, headache and malaise.
 However, during the French Polynesian epidemic, its association with severe neurological complications, the Guillain-Barré syndrome (GBS) was reported for the first time [8].

-In April 2015, the first autochthone cases in the Americas was identified in Brazil [9, 10].
-At present, Brazil suffers an explosive outbreak of ZIKV.
-Hence, in February 2016, Brazilian Ministry of Health (MoH) appraised the incidence of further than one million of ZIKV disease cases [11].
-Notably, in addition of an increase of GBS cases as occurred in French Polynesia outbreak, the MoH of Brazil described a rise of microcephaly occurrence.
+In April 2015, the first autochthonous cases in the Americas were identified in Brazil [9, 10].
+At present, Brazil is suffering from an explosive outbreak of ZIKV.
+Hence, in February 2016,

+Brazilian Ministry of Health (MoH) appraised the incidence of greater than one million cases of ZIKV disease cases [11].
+Notably, in addition of an increase of GBS cases as occurred in the French Polynesia outbreak, the MoH of Brazil described a rise of microcephaly occurrence.
 Between 22 October 2015 to 5 March 2016, 6158 cases of microcephaly and/or central nervous system malformation were noticed in contrast to the estimated average number of 163 annual cases [12].
 So far, 745 suspected cases of microcephaly have been confirmed as ZIKV-associated microcephaly in a total of 1927 investigated cases [11-13].
 More recently, a case of ZIKV infection with vertical transmission demonstrated the association of severe fetal brain injury with fetal infection with ZIKV [14].
 Moreover, ZIKV nucleic acid was detected in amniotic fluid of two pregnant women, whose fetuses were diagnosed with microcephaly, corroborating vertical transmission possibility [15].
 Other abnormalities such as placental insufficiency, fetal growth restriction, CNS injury, and fetal death have also been reported in association with ZIKV infection [16].
 This scenario of ZIKV infection linked to severe neurological complications as well as the establishment of ongoing ZIKV outbreaks in several countries in Latin America led to the WHO to declare ZIKV an international public health emergency [11, 17, 18].

 The transmission of ZIKV has been associated with several Aedes mosquito species belonging to subgenus Stegomyia, notably Ae. aegypti [19, 20] and Ae. albopictus [21].
-However, a recent study proposes that although susceptible to infection, Ae. aegypti and Ae. albopictus from the Americas display an unexpectedly low vector competence for ZIKV [22], suggesting other factors such as the large naïve population for ZIKV and the high densities of human-biting mosquitoes contribute to the rapid spread of ZIKV during the current outbreak.
+However, a recent study proposes that although susceptible to infection, Ae. aegypti and Ae. albopictus from the Americas display an unexpectedly low vector competence for a fifth-passage ZIKV strain from New Caledonia [22], suggesting other factors such as the large naïve population for ZIKV and the high densities of human-biting mosquitoes contribute to the rapid spread of ZIKV during the current outbreak.
 Nonetheless, perinatal transmission [23] and potential risk for transfusion-transmitted ZIKV infections has also been demonstrated [24].
 Most remarkably, ZIKV can be likely disseminated by sexual contact, due to its presence in semen [25, 26].
-In addition, it was demonstrated the existence of ZIKV in urine [27, 28], breast milk [29] and saliva [30].
+In addition, it was demonstrated that ZIKV exists in urine [27, 28], breast milk [29] and saliva [30].
 Indeed, ZIKV was more frequently detected in urine and saliva than in blood using ZIKV RT-PCR tests for diagnosis.
 It was considered that patients exhibit the highest concentrations of ZIKV in saliva at disease onset [30] while in urine, ZIKV possibly remains detectable for longer periods [27].
-So far, no evidence has been obtained regarding the infectivity of ZIKV particles present in saliva and urine.
 In this study, we demonstrate that it is possible to recover infective ZIKV from both saliva and urine of acute phase patients by means of viral isolation in Vero cells.
 This achievement suggest that ZIKV may be transmitted between humans by infected saliva and urine.